TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 The above analysis reveals the following:
 *  India has the greatest outstanding loan amounts
 *  India also has the largest number of transactions
-*  biggest borrowers (region and country) who owes the most?
-The most loan amounts in India are held by the Controller of Aid Accounts & Audit
+*  The greatest loan amounts in India are held by the Controller of Aid Accounts & Audit
-*  percentage owed after x years
-*  loans with higher/lower interest took longer to pay off?
-Or some other cool finding
-*  any groups that were higher risk to lend to?
+*  India does not appear in the top 10 for longest loan duration.
+In fact, India appears once in 9th place for the shortest duration loan.

 <br><br>
 ## CONCLUSION

 The above insights could be used to further the stated goal of helping meet developing countries needs.
+<br><br>
+Following trends over time for countries receiving loans could reveal successes and failures in the lending process and is worth further exploration.
 <br><br>
 Further research to understand barriers met by loan recipients could provide deeper understanding of each regions specific needs.